majeinfo/chaingun/README.md

 ```

 ## TODO
-- add a way to get HTTP Headers values in responses
+- add a way to extract HTTP Headers values from responses
 - add a way to get the HTTP return code from responses
-- add a way to upload external files
+- add a way to upload inline or external files
+- sleep action should take its time in seconds or milliseconds
+- add a web interface to create/import/export Playbooks

 ## License
 Licensed under the MIT license.